JenguApp/mobile/README.md

 _Special note - If you are having issues archiving in Xcode then simply turn off automatic signing, and then turn it back on._

 _Special note #2 - While using cordova ios <5, the builds will need to have `-- --buildFlag="-UseModernBuildSystem=0"` appended to them._

+## Parent Project

+This project is based on Athenia version 0.6.0